Suite PreCure: Minor Land

-The secondary antagonist of the series, Mephisto is the king of the nation of Minor Land.
+Mephisto is the king of the nation of Minor Land.
 He attempts to make the "Melody of Happiness" into the "Melody of Sorrow" to make all worlds tragic and reflect his musical taste.
 Mephisto has the power to brainwash others into doing his bidding using headphones that sound the Noise of Evil, but it is later revealed that he is brainwashed himself.
-He was Aphrodite's husband and Ako’s father, and the prince consort of Major Land, but was ambushed and controlled by Noise when he went to retrieve the Healing Chest from the cursed forest, and established Minor Land.
+He was Aphrodite's husband and Ako's father, and the prince consort of Major Land, but was ambushed and controlled by Noise when he went to retrieve the Healing Chest from the cursed forest, and established Minor Land.